Jackzy05/Netconfig/README.md

 2. Install all needed modules -> `pip install bs4`, `pip install requests` and others if needed.
 3. Add the python extension (.PY) to the [PATHTEXT](https://www.msftnext.com/what-is-the-pathext-environment-variable-in-windows-10/) in the system environment variables
 4. Add the `config.json` file to [path](https://www.maketecheasier.com/what-is-the-windows-path/).
 5. Get your default gateway IP from the CLI using the `ipconfig` command.
 Paste that IP into your browser and explore API endpoints using [devtools](https://developer.chrome.com/docs/extensions/reference/devtools_network/).
+You should have similar endpoints as mine if using an [Ubee](https://www.ubeeinteractive.com/) modem.
 6. Change the default gateway as well as the endpoints located in `netconfig.py`.